Dekadisk/dekadisk.github.io/_posts/2023-10-01-blackfountain.markdown

 ![Desktop View](https://dekadisk.github.io/assets/img/BF.png)

 Black Fountain itself and the companion app used to write the story (*à la* Unreal Engine's Blueprints) are developed with Unity.
-While the gameplay loop and mechanics are completed, there is no ETA, as writing the story is currently not my priority.
+While the gameplay loop and mechanics are completed, there is no ETA, as writing the story and designing the UI are currently not my priority.